Configuring MySQL and MariaDB

 Additional information

-Ensure your MySQL/bin folder is in your PATH at environment variables.
+Ensure your MySQL\bin folder is in your PATH environment variable.

 For example, in MySQL 5.7, the bin folder location is at C:\Program Files\MySQL\MySQL Server 5.7\bin

-If you have MySQL Windows service, you can remove it with one of these command lines:
+If you have a MySQL Windows service, you can remove it with one of these command lines:

 c:\> mysqld --remove MySQL57